RackBoy/Reverse-Recycling-Machine-/README.md

 # Limitations

 Considering that the Reverse Recycling Machine is just a prototype version of the concept itself, there are certain aspects to develop further.
-One of those is the capacity of the new user the embebided system can allow and the way that it do it, since here it presents a demo with a few users.
+One of those is the capacity of the new user that the embebided system can allow and the way that it do it, since here it presents a demo with a few users.
 This considering the Hardware used and other aspects.

 On the other hand, the dimensions of the device aren't real, that is, it's made only for prototype considerations, not for real users.
 That's why the machine can't allow huge quantities of waste, different types of it and further information already presented.